erin-xu/note-learner/README.md

 # Note Learner

-An iOS app built using Xcode that teaches how to read music in the treble and bass clefs.
-The app includes 3 self-created lessons (Staff, Treble Clef, Bass Clef) and practice identifying notes from the treble, bass, or both staves.
+An iOS app built using Xcode that teaches how to read music in the treble and bass staves.
+The app includes 3 self-created lessons (Staff, Treble Clef, Bass Clef) and practice identifying notes in both staves.

 The source code can be found in the `music1` folder.